The season gets off to an early start Down Under

 In the northern hemisphere, summer is at last emerging from its slumbers, albeit tentatively, while the southern half of the world is preparing for winter, which is now close at hand.

-Last weekend, several of Australia's best-known ski areas had a major snowfall, with on average 12 inches of fresh snow.
+Last weekend, several of Australia's best-known ski areas had a major snowfall, with on average 30 cm of fresh snow.
 The sudden snowfalls and the cold temperatures have enabled some ski resorts to open early for the winter season.